 It’s worth noting that this bike stand requires a little more assembly than the others on this list.
 However, it is worth investing in; the stand is steel coated with plastic and extremely durable; you are unlikely to ever need to replace it!
 Even better is the fact that all consumers who have reported an issue with any part of the stand when delivered have quickly had the problem resolved.
 The support from the customer service team is excellent.

-This is another that features the same design style, a single pole with four sturdy legs that slide in and out according to what you need.
+This is another that features the same design style, a single-pole with four sturdy legs that slide in and out according to what you need.
 The legs are adjusted using a twist knob on the lower part of the pole.
 No tool is needed to do this part.
 It is important to be aware that some assembly is required when you first get the stand but it should only take a matter of minutes.
 As well as a good instruction manual there is a one year warranty to give you peace of mind.

-The stand is designed to be heavy duty and has been created from steel, aluminum, and plastic.
+The stand is designed to be heavy-duty and has been created from steel, aluminum, and plastic.
 It can handle bikes as heavy as 66 pounds and offers a stable working space.
 The clamp which holds your bike in place will handle tubes between 1 inch to 2.5 inches.
 At the top of the main post is a short bar with a 360° clamp on the end of it.
 This is to ensure you can attach almost any bike to the bike stand with the minimal of fuss.
 The clamp is easily tightened or loosened with the oversize knob at the top.
 It also has blue plastic jaws to help protect your bike.

 The stand can increase in height, going from 41 inches to 75 inches.
 IT may not be the highest on this list but it is perfectly good enough for all occasions.
-You’ll also find a useful tool tray which mounts on the center pole and can be moved to the appropriate position.
+You’ll also find a useful tool tray that mounts on the center pole and can be moved to the appropriate position.
 This will make sure you have the tools you need to hand when you need them.
 It is also a good place to put the nuts and bolts when you remove them from the bikes.

 This Flexzion bike stand can be easily folded to allow you to take it with you and weighs just 12.57 pounds.
 In fact, folded it is only 35 inches by 5 inches by 12.57 inches.
 It is also possible to mount this bike stand to the floor.
 This is not to improve stability but is a good idea if you are using it a lot and want to be able to easily access it or leave your bike on the stand.
 The feet are pre-drilled to make it possible.